ConceptJunkie/whereis/readme.txt

-whereis started out 1997 as a C++ program and was something I've used almost daily on Windows since then.
+whereis started out 1997 as a C++ program and is something I've used almost daily on Windows since then.

 As an exercise in learning Python, I ported it to Python about 2 years and discovered to my delight that not only was the code a lot smaller in Python, but that it was actually faster, too.
+With Python 3.5, it's become significantly faster still.

 Since this is something I use a lot, especially at work, it's been pretty well bug-tested and featureful.

 As of 3.10.0, I've made the program compatible with Linux, something I should have done years ago.
 It also works on Python 2.
-I tested it (but not comprehensively) on 2.6 and 2.7.
+I've tested it (but not comprehensively) with Python 2.6 and 2.7.

 Rick